-The following table sets forth the total annual and long-term equity and non-equity compensation for each NEO (being the CEO, CFO and Vice President, Governmental Affairs), along with any other compensation awarded to each NEO, for services rendered in all capacities to the Corporation for the fiscal year ended September 30, 2009.
-As permitted under amended Form 51-102F6 under National Instrument 51-102 - Continuous Disclosure Obligations, information has only been provided with respect to the most recent fiscal year of the Corporation.
-For information related to the compensation payable to the Corporation's NEOs for fiscal 2008 and fiscal 2007, please refer to the Corporation's information circulars in respect of each such year, copies of which are available on SEDAR at www.sedar.com.
-The Corporation does not have any pension plans, long-term non-equity incentive plans or deferred compensation plans.
-In addition, the Corporation does not currently have any plans or arrangements in place that provide for share-based awards.
+The following table sets forth the total annual and long-term equity and non-equity compensation for each NEO (being the CEO, CFO and Vice President, Governmental Affairs), along with any other compensation awarded to each NEO, for services rendered in all capacities to the Corporation for the fiscal years ended September 30, 2010 and 2009.
+As permitted under amended Form 51-102F6 under National Instrument 51-102 - Continuous Disclosure Obligations, information has only been provided with respect to the two most recent fiscal years of the Corporation.
+For information related to the compensation for the NEOs for the year ended September 30, 2008, please refer to the Corporation's information circular in respect of such year, which is available on SEDAR at www.sedar.com.
+The Corporation does not have share-based awards plans, non-equity long-term incentive plans or pension plans.